LineageOS/lineage_wiki/_includes/templates/device_upgrade.md

 {%- endif %}

 {% if device.uses_twrp and device.is_ab_device != true %}
-7. Once you have installed everything successfully, run `adb reboot`.
+7. Once you have installed everything successfully, run `adb -d reboot`.
 {% else %}
 7. Once you have installed everything successfully, click the back arrow in the top left of the screen, then "Reboot system now".
 {% endif %}